mm696626/GameCubeMarioPartyAudioEditor/README.md

 ### GameCube Mario Party Audio Editor
 * A tool allows you to edit the music/sounds in Mario Parties 4-7

-### Why isn't most of Mario Party 4's soundtrack editable?
-* Simple!
-Most of the music in that game is sequenced, not streamed

 ### Music Notes
 * Audio must be in DSP format split into two channels
 * As of now, it's not possible to have songs that are larger in file size than the original be the replacement